-Project 15: Black start and islanding operation capabilities of offshore wind power plants – Danmarks Tekniske Universitet – DTU
+Project 15: Black start and islanding operation capabilities of offshore wind power plants – Danmarks Tekniske Universitet – DTU.

-I believe that the need for more electrical power to meet the ever-increasing critical demands and sustainability concerns have made Renewable Energy Systems (RES) one of the most significant areas of research.
-Since power electronics is an integral part of RES control and integration, I felt it quite appropriate for me to pursue graduate studies at the Swiss Federal Institute of Technology (ETH) Zurich, with a focus on Energy and Power Electronics.
+I believe the need for more electrical power to meet the ever-increasing critical demands and sustainability concerns have made Renewable Energy Systems (RES) one of the most significant areas of research.
+Since power electronics is an integral part of RES control and integration, I felt it appropriate for me to pursue graduate studies at the Swiss Federal Institute of Technology (ETH) Zurich, with a focus on Energy and Power Electronics.